litemerafrukt/elm-interactivity-first/readme.md

 Simple Elm app example.
 Adds strings to a list.
+Inspired by ceruza.

 * Clone
 * Run ./install.bash to get local elm from npm and elm dependencies.